-This guarantee was issued in conjunction with opening a fresh produce logistics platform in Russia.
-ID LOGISTICS RUS, a subsidiary of ID LOGISTICS Group, took out a warehouse space lease (currently under construction) for a minimum 6-year term, with a total surface area of around 12,500 sqm, located in Noginsk (58 km from Moscow).

-To ensure compliance with the lease requirements, the lessor requested a parent company guarantee amounting to \$5,796,716 valid for the minimum lease term.
+This guarantee was issued in conjunction with opening a fresh produce logistics platform in Russia for Atak.
+ID LOGISTICS RUS, a subsidiary of ID LOGISTICS Group, took out a warehouse space lease with Closed Joint Stock Company "Noginsk - Vostok" for a minimum 6-year term, with a total surface area of around 12,500 sqm, located in Noginsk (58 km from Moscow).
+To ensure compliance with the lease requirements, the lessor requested a parent company guarantee amounting to \$5,796,716, corresponding to the annuel amount of equipement (\$3,401,771 + annual warehouse rent of \$510,700) and parking lot \$14,400 + 18% VAT valid for the minimum lease term.